Tips for Downsizing your Home

 How to get rid of items

 I’ve seen it before, people throwing everything into a box and labelling it “charity”, yet not considering there are multiple ways to get rid of your stuff.
 Firstly, it is extremely important to note if the item is broken and cannot be restored or missing crucial pieces, these do not belong at a charity store, just simply bin it or recycle it depending on what it may be.
 A few things you can do to downsize and declutter that dusty book shelf is of course donate them to a book drive or your local charity store, thinking outside the box though you can swap books with a few friends, chances are someone has something that you’d like to read and vice versa.
 Using online sale platforms or hosting a garage sale is a great way to make a few extra dollars before you move, you could even team up with friends and make a day of it.
-For items that are precious or treasured but want to know it is going to a good home, ask around to various friends or family members, they might be happy to keep items in the family.
+For items that are precious or treasured, you can always choose to store them so that you won't have to get rid of them, or ask around to various friends or family members, as they might be happy to take them off your hands.

 Written by Bec Wimsett from B Free Home Lifestyle Management